gancarczykjakub/ToDoList/README.md

 The ToDoList project is a web-based task management application designed to help individuals and teams efficiently organize their daily tasks, activities, and projects.
 ## Technology Stack
 The ToDoList project is built using the following technologies:
-- Frontend:
+- Frontend: Twig,Html,Css,Bootstrap
-- Backend:
+- Backend: Php,Symfony
-- Database:
+- Database: MariaDB

 ## Team
 The ToDoList project is developed and maintained by the following team members: